oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 replicaset.apps/zipkin-88c48d8b9          1         1         1       35m
 ```

-The storefront readiness probe has kicked in and the services are all back in the ready state once again
+The storefront readiness probe has kicked in and the services are all back in the ready state once again  (replace the IP address with the one for your service)

-- Check the service : `curl -i -X GET -u jack:password http://your-ip:80/store/stocklevel`
+- Check the service : `curl -i -k -X GET -u jack:password https://987.123.456.789/store/stocklevel`

 ```
 HTTP/1.1 200 OK